The Eastern Sierra Fall Colors Photography Workshop has everything a landscape photographer needs.

 Contact us for a private or special group rate tour.

-Registration deadline: Maximum participants for this workshop is 6 people.
+Maximum participants for this workshop is 6 people.
 We prefer small intimate workshops with personal attention to every attendee.
-Small group size ensures that every participant has ample opportunity to ask questions, and discuss the exciting world of nature photography with fellow photo enthusiasts.
+Small group size ensures that you have ample opportunity to ask questions, and discuss the exciting world of nature photography with fellow photo enthusiasts.

 We will caravan (Follow in our cars) during the workshop.